 Unfortunately, we live in a world where it takes FOREVER to get email responses.
 It’s frustrating, but most of us have accepted that this is just the way the world works.

 However, if you want an easy way to delight your clients and let them know that you’re there for them, respond to emails and other messages as soon as you can.
-And, NEVER let a message go unanswered for more than 24 hours.
+And, NEVER let a message go unanswered for more than 24 business hours.
 (The only exception being that you’re on vacation or out of the office and have your automatic email responder turned on letting clients know when they’ll hear from you.)

 This may seem like common sense, but I think it’s safe to say that a lot of creative entrepreneurs are great at communicating with inquiries during the booking process but become lazy once the client has officially booked.
 This is poor customer service and will likely cause your clients to feel buyer’s remorse about working with you and diminish their trust in you.